GNOME/odrs-web/README.md

 ## Can I clean up the event log a bit? ##

     mysql
-      DELETE FROM eventlog2 WHERE message = 'already reviewed';
+      DELETE FROM eventlog WHERE message = 'already reviewed';
-      DELETE FROM eventlog2 WHERE message = 'duplicate vote';
+      DELETE FROM eventlog WHERE message = 'duplicate vote';
-      DELETE FROM eventlog2 WHERE message = 'getting';
+      DELETE FROM eventlog WHERE message = 'getting';

 ## How to I use distro packages ##